Best Orthopedic Hospital in Hyderabad, India | Expert Ortho & Spine Care

-PACE Hospitals is one of the Best Orthopedic Hospital in Hyderabad, India, providing holistic and patient centric orthopedic treatment.
+PACE Hospitals is one of the Best Orthopedic Hospital in Hyderabad, Telangana, India, providing holistic and patient centric orthopedic treatment.
 The team of experienced and skilled orthopedic doctor, orthopedic surgeon and sports medicine doctor have vast expertise in managing all kind of deformities of bone, joints, muscles, ligament and tendons, including:

 Providing treatments to wide range of musculoskeletal disorder including deformities in the bone, joint, muscles, ligament, tendons and sports injuries.